hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Extract quadratic term
 **Prompt:**
-You will be instructed to extract the quadratic terms in the {symbol}.
+You will be instructed to extract the quadratic terms in the {HF_symbol}.
-The quadratic terms mean terms that are proportional to {creation op & annihilation op}, which excludes terms that are solely expectations or products of expectations.
+The quadratic terms mean terms that are proportional to {bilinear_op}, which excludes terms that are solely expectations or products of expectations.
-You should only preserve the quadratic terms in {symbol}, which is called {symbol}.
+You should only preserve the quadratic terms in {HF_symbol}, which is called {HF_2_symbol}.
-Return this Hamiltonian {symbol}.
+Return this Hamiltonian {HF_2_symbol}.

 Use the following conventions for the symbols (You should also obey the conventions in all my previous prompts if you encounter undefined symbols.
 If you find it is never defined or has conflicts in the conventions, you should stop and let me know):
 {def_var}